-Ulf Wallin studied at the Royal College of Music in Stockholm and at the University of Music and Performing Arts in Vienna.
-Equally devoted to performing solo and chamber music, he has collaborated with conductors such as Jesús Lopéz-Cobos, Paavo Järvi, Andrew Manze, Esa-Pekka Salonen, Walter Weller and Franz Welser-Möst.
-In chamber music his partners includes Bruno Canino, Heinz and Ursula Holliger, Roland Pöntinen, András Schiff and Tabea Zimmermann.
+The Swedish violinist Ulf Wallin studied at the Royal College of Music in Stockholm with Prof. Sven Karpe and at the University of Music and Performing Arts in Vienna with Wolfgang Schneiderhan.
+He devotes himself to solo and chamber music with equal passion.
+Concert tours have taken him to Asia, Europe and the United States.
+He has worked with such eminent conductors as Jesús Lopéz Cobos, Manfred Honeck, Paavo Järvi, Andrew Manze, Esa-Pekka Salonen, Walter Weller and Franz Welser-Möst.

 Ulf Wallin has appeared at numerous major festivals including the Lucerne and Berlin music festivals, the Schleswig-Holstein Festival, the Schubertiade in Schwarzenberg, Musiktage Mondsee, Festival Pablo Casals de Prades and Marlboro Music Festival.
 He has performed in the world’s leading venues, including the Berlin Philharmonie, La Scala di Milano, Théâtre des Champs-Elysées Paris, London’s Wigmore Hall and the Musikverein in Vienna.
 His dedication to contemporary music is highlighted by his close contacts with several eminent composers, among them Anders Eliasson, Alfred Schnittke and Rodion Shchedrin.